wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.04.04 =
+* Fixed new definition updates to properly update the version number.
+* Added option to exclude directories.

 = 1.2.04.02 =
 * Changed definition updates to write to the DB instead of a file.
 * Added better messages about available updates.